valerio/kubernetes-tutorial/README.md

 The Kubernetes dashboard gives information about the cluster at a quick glance, it also allows to run many of the actions that can be run via `kubectl`.

+When the cluster is ready, head over to the first step: [deploying your first container](./tutorials/01_your_first_pod.md).